Documentation

 # Mix files and directories

-results = await client.upload([
+results = await client.files.upload_batch([

 "/path/to/folder1", # All images in folder1